state-of-the-art/BlendNet/README.md

 ### Manager

-Required to make sure - even if blender will be closed, the rendering process will be continued and the results will not be lost.
+Required to make sure - even if Blender will be closed, the rendering process will be continued and the results will not be lost.
 Will execute the tasks sequentially - if the current task is almost complete and has waiting resources, it will start the next one to load the resources as much as possible.